 Senate Sub. for HB 2077 creates the Professional Employer Organization (PEO) Act.
 A PEO is defined as a person or business that enters into an ongoing co-employment relationship with an employer-client, and the act requires a PEO to register with the Commissioner of insurance.
-The bill authorizes the Commissioner to adopt rules and regulations the Commissioner deems necessary to implement the Act. (heard November 5, 2013)
+The bill authorizes the Commissioner to adopt rules and regulations the Commissioner deems necessary to implement the Act.
+(The corresponding rules and regulations were heard at the November 5, 2013, meeting.)